zafuss/TourGuard/docs/development/README.md

 #### Database

-1. Use migrations for schema changes
+1. Use MongoDB Compass for database management
-2. Implement proper indexing
+2. Implement proper indexing for performance
-3. Optimize queries
+3. Use MongoDB aggregation pipeline for complex queries
-4. Use transactions where appropriate
+4. Use transactions for multi-document operations
-5. Implement proper backup strategy
+5. Implement proper backup strategy using mongodump
+6. Use MongoDB Atlas for production deployment

 ## Tiếng Việt